ale94mleon/moldrug/README.rst

 **MolDrug** is a python package for lead generation and optimization of small molecules.
 It use a Genetic Algorithm (GA) as searching engine in the chemical space and `CReM <https://github.com/DrrDom/crem>`__ library as chemical structure generator.

+You can try it out prior to any installation on `Binder <https://mybinder.org/v2/gh/ale94mleon/moldrug/HEAD?labpath=%2Fdocs%2Fnotebooks%2F>`__.

 Documentation
 -------------